Subscribe to Blog via Email

 - Complete remission means that tests, physical exams, and scans show that all signs of your cancer are gone.
 Some doctors also refer to complete remission as “no evidence of disease (NED).”
 However, that doesn’t mean you are cured.
 Doctors can only make these statements based on their imaging (i.e. what can be seen by imaging) or suggested by other tests.
 But there is still a chance that cancer will come back later.
 For this reason, doctors cannot say for sure that you are cured.
 The most they can say is that there are no signs of cancer at this time (e.g. “No evidence of disease”).

 *Interest point.
-Some cancer types have smaller or larger periods due to known behaviors.
-I have heard some NET specialists talking about 10 years and even beyond that with longer surveillance intervals in some cases.
-My CT scan has recently been extended from 6 months to 12 months due to ‘stable disease’ as one example (diagnosed Stage IV small intestine NET 2010 but with ‘evidence of disease’).
+Some cancer types have smaller or larger remission checkpoints due to known behaviors.
+I have heard some NET specialists talking about 10 years and even beyond that with longer surveillance intervals in some cases (e.g. my CT scan has recently been extended from 6 months to 12 months due to ‘stable disease’ as one example, diagnosed Stage IV small intestine NET 2010 but with ‘evidence of remnant disease’).

-I mentioned a lot of terms above, but doctors very often use these terms interchangeably.
-Consequently, it’s important to ask your oncologist or specialist specifically what they mean.
+But whatever is said to a patient, these words are really important, as is the context in which they are said.
+Consequently, it’s important to ask the oncologist or specialist specifically what they mean.
 Because one doctor may use any of them one way, and another doctor might use them in another context.

 I personally think for those with more advanced Neuroendocrine Cancers (i.e. higher stages), as long as you continue to get surveillance, access to therapy (without insurance-based constraints where this is applicable), these terms then become less significant.

 I am not a doctor or any form of medical professional, practitioner or counsellor.
 None of the information on my website, or linked to my website(s), or conveyed by me on any social media or presentation, should be interpreted as medical advice given or advised by me.